-- 1. Use techniques from manual or comparable techniques. - 2.
-A supporting information tag is required for all exhibits.
+- Use techniques from manual or comparable techniques. - A supporting information tag is required for all exhibits.
 Tags can be found on our website or at the Extension Office.
-Exhibits without supporting information will be dropped a ribbon placing.
+Exhibits without supporting information will be lowered a ribbon placing.

 C261-001 Original Acrylic Painting (SF200)